 Skipping the House Inspection

 It is something not every first-time homebuyer knows about and may forget.
-The reason is, you see the property and nothing seems to be wrong.
+The reason is, that you see the property and nothing seems to be wrong.
 However, professional home inspectors observe the things we don’t.
-So, this part is exceptionally important if you are buying an existing home.
-It helps you negotiate with the current owner to fix the repair issues and adjust the price accordingly.

 Not Paying Attention to the Credits

-Moneylenders pull the credit reports at the pre-approval to ensure that nothing is changed in your financial picture.
+Moneylenders pull the credit reports at the pre-approval to ensure that nothing has changed in your financial picture.
 Any new credit card accounts or loans can put the final loan approval in danger.
 As a first-time buyer, learn this lesson the hard way.

 Avoid opening new credit cards, taking out new loans, or making big purchases on the existing credit account.
 Pay all your bills on time and in full regularly.
 Update the status of your finances.